Untitled, Puerto Rico

 Gordon Parks, American, 1912 - 2006

-Social Tags [?]african american art [x] african american artist [x] gelatin silver print [x] photograph [x]
+Social Tagsafrican american art [x] african american artists [x] gelatin silver print [x] photo day [x] photograph [x]

 [Add Your Own Tags]